 What is Bullying?

-Bullying is unwanted, aggressive behavior among school-aged children.
-Bullying is when someone deliberately and repeatedly upsets, frightens, threatens or hurts someone else or their property, reputation, or social status.
+Bullying is unwanted, aggressive behaviour among school-aged children.
+Bullying is when someone deliberately upsets, frightens, threatens, or hurts someone else or their property, reputation, or social status.
 No one should have to put up with bullying.
 It makes people feel unsafe at school and even more miserable when they get home.
+This guide will help you find signs to detect teen bullying.

 Why Teen Bullying is hard to detect?